Change of ownership

 Along with meeting your legislative requirements under the VET Quality Framework, you must also:

-- cooperate with ASQA’s General Directions and compliance monitoring activities
+- cooperate with ASQA’s Guidance for Providers and compliance monitoring activities

 - pay all required fees and charges associated with your registration